Great, let’s get started

 Health Insurance Buying Guide: Compare the Best Health Insurers in New Zealand

-Compare health insurance plans in New Zealand.
-Get our FREE comparison of hospital plans from nib, Accuro, Southern Cross, Partners Life & AIA.
+Compare health insurance plans from New Zealand's best insurers.
+Get a FREE comparison of hospital plans from nib, Accuro, Southern Cross, Partners Life & AIA.

 Thinking of buying health insurance but you’re not sure which plan to get?

 This guide details what you need to know when comparing health insurance plans.
-Learn about common inclusions and exclusions, and find the best health insurance companies for New Zealand residents and visa holders.
-Plus, get tips on how to get lower premiums, switch plans and file claims.
+Learn about common inclusions and exclusions, plus tips on how to get lower premiums, switch plans and file claims.
+Know about the medical plans offered by New Zealand’s best health insurance companies: nib, Accuro.
+Southern Cross, Partners Life, and AIA.

 TIP